AHJ Immigration – Supporting Life Decisions, Not Just Applications

 Only if you’re studying at PhD level or on a government-funded scholarship.

-2025 is a turning point for UK immigration — from salary jumps to digital transitions.
+Last year was a turning point for UK immigration, from salary jumps to digital transitions.

 Don’t wait for confusion to cause delays or refusals.

-Free 30-Minute Case Assessment — Find Out How the 2025 Immigration Rule Changes Affect You.
+Free 15-Minute Case Assessment — Find Out How the 2026 Immigration Rule Changes Affect You.

 Our advisers will explain every update in plain language and help you stay one step ahead of the Home Office.